AndyQ/NFCPassportReader/readme.md

 This however requires the use of the OpenSSL library (which is included as a Pod file from Marcin Krzyżanowski's OpenSSL-Universal Pod (https://github.com/krzyzanowskim/OpenSSL).

-I'd like to move this over to its own Swift Package BUT currently SPM doesn't support mixed langages so sadly I can't yet.
+I'd like to move this over to its own Swift Package BUT currently SPM doesn't support mixed languages so sadly I can't yet.
 Also, didn't want to get into the whole create a new CocoaPod thing yet so if anyone fancies doing something clever.....

 It requires a set of CSCA certificates in PEM format from a master list (either from a country that publishes their master list, or the ICAO PKD repository).
 See the scripts folder for details on how to get and create this file.